datareel/datareel/README.txt

 SUPPORTED PLATFORMS
 -------------------
-The current Datareel release was developed and tested on Red Hat Enterprise Linux 7.2 using GNU g++ 4.8.5 and Intel Parallel Studio XE 2016 update 3.
-Datareel library can be compiled on any Linux variant with the GNU compiler.
+The current Datareel release was developed and tested on Red Hat Enterprise Linux 8/9/10, Windows 10/11, and Windows 2025 server.

+The datareel library can be compiled on any Linux variant with the GNU compiler.

-The Datareel code base is cross platform and can be compiled using Microsoft's Visual C++.
+The datareel library can be compiled for Windows using Microsoft Visual Sudio.

-Legacy platforms in the code base include HPUX and Solaris.
+Legacy platforms in the code base include HPUX and Solaris but make files are no longer distributed.

-Datareel has been compiled for use in 16-bit, 32-bit, and 64-bit application.
+Datareel has been compiled for use in 16-bit, 32-bit, and 64-bit applications.
 The code base still supports 32-bit applications but current development is mainly for use in 64-bit applications.

 SUPPORTED COMPILERS
 -------------------
-The current Datareel release fully supports GNU and Intel compiler builds.
+For UNIX the current Datareel release supports GNU and Intel compiler builds.
 The code base has been used in super computer applications compiled with Cray C++ compilers.

+For Windows the current Datareel release supports Microsoft Visual Sudio 2022 or 2025.

 Previous releases supported cross platform Windows builds using MSVC, Visual C++, BCC, and DJGPP.
-The code will still compile on Windows platforms but the distribution no longer includes the Windows makefiles and Visual Studio project files.

 PACKAGE MAP
 -----------